 There were three huge movie trailers parked at the end of the park and then I understood why the parking lot was not available.
 As I passed the park I saw a note saying if "you cross this area, you are accepting to be filmed."
 Cool!
 I might be a movie star!

-regal among trees
+regal among

 ivory keys